 6 Tips to Protect Your Relationship from Holiday Stress

 Lower your expectations with gift giving and money spent during the holidays.
-The pressure many people feel to give gifts of equal value puts many couples in financial debt and this added stress is usually felt in the New Year.
-This year scale back, and take time to write a special note of what the person means to you instead of buying something you can’t afford.
+The pressure many people feel to give gifts of equal value puts many couples in financial debt, and this burden is usually felt in the New Year.
+This year, scale back and take time to write a special note instead.
+Tell the person what they mean to you instead of purchasing something you can’t afford.

 Calm down.
 The holidays can feel exciting, but that excitement can cause stress with sleepless nights and feeling irritable during the day.
-As much as possible stick with parts of your routine and carve out much needed “me time.”
+Stay consistent with your current routine and carve out much needed “me time.”
 Ten minutes alone to slow down and breathe is enough to change your perspective.

 Cut back on alcohol.
 Festivities are often celebrated with alcohol.
-Alcohol is a depressant to your nervous system and if you drink too much within days you’ll begin feeling more lethargic, more depressed and more irritable.
-All of these add to additional stress.
+Alcohol is a depressant to your nervous system.
+If you drink too much on a regular basis, you’ll begin feeling more lethargic, more depressed, and more irritable; all of these add to stress.

 Limit parties without guilt.
 You don’t have to go to every party you’re invited to.
-Having boundaries and knowing when to give yourself permission to stay home is an indicator of a healthy self-esteem.
+Having boundaries and knowing when to give yourself permission to stay home indicates a healthy self-esteem.
 Parties are for socializing and having fun.
-If you’re too tired and over socialized advocate for your sanity and stay home.
+If you’re too tired and over-socialized, advocate for your sanity and stay home.

-Keep your date nights with the two of you.
-Holidays are all about sharing, and couples begin feeling disconnected with each other when they’re giving so much to others.
-Schedule your together time alone, and don’t allow anyone else’s schedule to interfere.
+Keep date nights for the two of you.
+Holidays are all about sharing, but giving so much to others that you have nothing left for your partner leads to resentment.
+Schedule time alone with your partner, and don’t allow anyone else’s schedule to interfere.

-Protecting your relationship and allowing the holidays to add joy instead of stress is about you prioritizing and celebrating the love you feel together, and remembering that is the greatest gift of all.
+Protecting your relationship and allowing the holidays to add joy instead of stress is about prioritizing and celebrating the love and appreciation you feel together.
+Remember the love you two share is the greatest gift of all.